bpholden/lickRemoteObserving/README.md

     firewall_user: '???',
     ```

-- **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding to the public key that you emailed to Keck in the appropriate field.
+- **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding to the public key that you emailed to Lick in the appropriate field.
 For example:

     ```
     ssh_pkey: '/home/observer/.ssh/id_rsa',